University of Cambridge Professional and Continuing Education: Supervision by university

 The work of PACE is governed by the general board of the University of Cambridge, through a management committee and the institute's lecturers used to be appointed by the university.
 All award-bearing courses receive a University of Cambridge qualification, which are part of the UK's Credit Accumulation and Transfer Scheme (CATS).
+Unlike the equivalent Department for Continuing Education, University of Oxford, award-bearing graduates of the PACE at Cambridge are accorded full alumni status at the University of Cambridge.